eladg/ffmpeg-by-example/content/examples/FNJRNX47/loop_images_at_specific_frame_rate_to_generate_video.md

   `-r 30` Although the 'v' stream loops at 12 fps, the generated video stream is at 30 fps.
-It is very likely that we are repeating say frame 0 a couple of times on the output video.
-For optimization purposes, it could be wise to set the frame rate to 12, however, it was important for me to show with this example that these 12 variables are independent of each other.
+It is very likely that we are repeating frames (say the 1st frame) a couple of times on the output video, since the output fps is higher than the inputs.
+  For optimization purposes, it could be wise to set the frame rate to 12, however, it was important for me to show with this example that these two variables are independent of each other.

   `-t 3` Since our `loop` filter will repeat the same input indefinitely, we